ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If a CA requires that new-account requests contain an "externalAccountBinding" field, then it MUST provide the value "true" in the "externalAccountRequired" subfield of the "meta" field in the directory object.
-If the CA receives a new-account request without an "externalAccountBinding" field, then it should reply with an error of type "externalAccountRequired".
+If the CA receives a new-account request without an "externalAccountBinding" field, then it SHOULD reply with an error of type "externalAccountRequired".

 When a CA receives a new-account request containing an